 In April 2017, Michael left the band to pursue other musical directions.
 The void was quickly filled by Mike Pinkerton of the Leesburg-based cover band UDoVoodoo.

 The band has been playing shows not only in the DC area but in Baltimore, Philadelphia, New York City and Rochester.
-They have opened for touring artists such as King's X, Jeremy Porter and the Tucos, Beaver Nelson, The Teskey Brothers, Adam Carroll, and Grammy winning artist Mike Farris & The Fortunate Few.
+They have opened for touring artists such as King's X, Jeremy Porter and the Tucos, Beaver Nelson, Scott Miller, The Teskey Brothers, Adam Carroll, and Grammy winning artist Mike Farris & The Fortunate Few.

 Braddock Station Garrison is currently writing and arranging songs for a new record that will come out sometime in early 2019.